Walsworth Publishing Company: Company history

+Business model

+Walsworth produces books, catalogs and magazines, and is the only family-owned publisher of yearbooks.

 Walsworth is still a family-owned company that employs more than 1,250 people worldwide.
 Over 675 employees have attained Master Printer of America status.

 The company operates from administrative offices and book printing and binding facilities in Marceline, Missouri; a prepress facility in Brookfield, Missouri; a sales and marketing office in Overland Park, Kansas; and magazine and catalog printing facilities in Saint Joseph, Michigan; Ripon, Wisconsin; and Fulton, Missouri.
 Additionally, Walsworth owns the Donning Company Publishers, a specialty book publisher.

 In December 2019, the company announced plans to acquire the Wisconsin-based Ripon Printers.